 They look more serious, but are normally easier to identify and fix than the bugs that only cause wrong behavior.
 You can encounter three types of crashes:

-The hopefully least likely reason of code troubles is a bug in Zorro.
-When you think you've encountered a Zorro bug, please report it to support (at) opgroup.de.
-Please give a precise description of what's happening under which circumstances and how to reproduce the problem.
-If possible, include your script, the log, and all related data such as asset list and asset history.
+The hopefully least likely reason of script troubles is a bug in Zorro.
+Look first in the bug list.
+If you think you've encountered a new Zorro bug that no one else has seen before, please report it to firstname.lastname@example.org.
+Please give a precise description of what's happening under which circumstances and how to reproduce the problem; include your script, the log, and all related data such as asset list and asset history.
+You need no support ticket for bug reports.
 If the bug can be confirmed, it will appear on the bug list and will normally be fixed within a few days.

-Don't be disappointed when you get the response that your bug is none, or is located not in Zorro but elsewhere in your script.
-This happens with 95% of all bug reports, and you can then go and fix it with the methods described above.
+Don't be disappointed when you get the response that your bug is none, or is located in your script.
+This happens with 90% of all bug reports, and you can then safely assume that it can be found and fixed with the methods described above.

-If really stuck, you can either ask for help on the Zorro user forum, or contact support (at) opgroup.de after subscribing a support ticket on the Zorro download page.
-Zorro support will answer all technical questions about Zorro, and also help with suggestions for solving a particular problem or finding a persistent bug.
+If really stuck, you can either ask for help on the Zorro user forum, or contact support (at) opgroup.de after subscribing a support ticket on the Zorro support page.
+Zorro support will answer all technical questions about Zorro, and also suggest ways to solve a particular problem or find a persistent bug.
 What support can't do is teaching the C language or fixing your script.
 For C, there are lots of books, tutorials, and courses available on the Internet.
 For fixing or writing strategy scripts, we can put you in contact with a programmer.
 The most frequent support questions are listed here.